This document is also available in these non-normative formats: XML.

 multiple locations in the output sequence.

-is specified, or the field 'decoding'
+If $encoding is specified, or the field 'decoding' appears in

-, the strings are decoded according to that encoding,
+the entry in $entries, the strings are decoded according to that encoding,

 otherwise UTF-8 encoding is assumed.